 To stop auto-redirect in the Edge browser, follow the given steps:

-- Open Edge browser and click the three dots (at the top right corner)
+• Open the Edge browser and click the three dots (at the top right corner)

 Although it will not block all page redirects, still it will protect you from auto redirections to harmful and malicious sites.